 We’re seeing the rental car industry collapse as more Americans choose to zip around cities they visit with ridesharing services.

 As business travelers and tourists skip the car rental line in favor of Uber and Lyft, big players in the car rental industry are imploding and facing the wrath of Wall Street investors.
-For instance, car rental giant Hertz has seen its stock plummet nearly 75 percent in the past year, as investors flee the ailing industry.

 The shift among travelers has been so sudden that big players in the car rental industry have yet to change their business model.
 Rental car companies have continued to purchase cars at historic levels, doubling down on their old business strategy just as demand dropped dramatically.